 Design Sprint workshop is one of the trendiest product/design buzzwords you’re hearing these days.
 Rightfully so.
 It was initially designed at Google Venture and is defined as:

-The sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.
-Developed at GV, it’s a “greatest hits” of business strategy, innovation, behaviour science, design thinking, and more — packaged into a battle-tested process that any team can use.
+The sprint is a five-day process for answering critical business questions through design, prototyping and testing ideas with customers.
+Developed at GV, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more — packaged into a battle-tested process that any team can use.

 I went in length on what Design Sprint is and how you can benefit from it in both of those articles.

 To bring you up to speed, the effectiveness of Design Sprint lies in its NO BS attitude.
 Some of the advantages: cut the endless discussions, control the big egos in the room and give room to shy people to express their ideas.
 It also imposes a strict time frame on every step of the process and offers clear end-results by the end of each step.

 The thick notion behind the Design Sprint workshop is that it’s lengthy and expensive.
 Let me go in-depth on each of these two points and break them down for you.

 Is the 5(or 4)-day Design Sprint workshop lengthy?

 Many have talked about the danger of jumping quickly into the implementation of a solution that was not verified carefully.
 Arriving at a problem-solution space upon which you can lay the foundations of numerous products and services requires an in-depth, cutting-edge, and iterative study of the tensions and goals behind the enterprise.
 I even argue that holding only a one-time Design Sprint workshop is not enough.
 The results must be challenged even more.